Silvernine0S/FolderMenu3EX/README.md

 ####Most Recent Changes.
 See Changelog.txt For More.
 ----------------------------------------------------

 	!!
+Version 3.1.2.2 EX 1.0.1 - March 22, 2013
+	* Removed "Run Elevated Apps Without Requiring FolderMenu to Be Elevated Itself"
+		> Was not working well and did not allow program parameters.
+Will find a workaround later.
+For now, if you want to be able to run an app with admin capability, append "cmd.exe /c" to the path before the path to the application.
+		  Make sure the program already have "Run this program as an administrator" checked under the Compatibility tab of its file property for cmd.exe to actually elevate the application.

+	!!
 Version 3.1.2.2 EX 1.0.0 - February 15, 2013
 	+ Working Internally Referenced Icons at First Start Even if File Name is Different From the Default FolderMenu.exe